-- Set up a "sister service" in country or remote areas.
+- Set up a "sister service" in-country or remote areas.
 Stay in contact through internet or exchange postcards or mail.

 - Plant a tree in your service to acknowledge a significant date on the Indigenous calendar.

-To implement genuine inclusive environments than a meaningful understanding acknowledgement and understanding of Aboriginal and Torres Strait Islander communities is essential.
+To implement genuine inclusive environments than a meaningful understanding of acknowledgement and understanding of Aboriginal and Torres Strait Islander communities is essential.